 The different options for buying a new car each have their own positive and negative points, so we've put together this straightforward guide to help you choose the best way for you to buy a new car.
 Click the links below or on the left to jump to the buying option that most appeals to you.
 Visit our sister site Buyacar for all the latest used car finance deals...

-- 1Buying a new car - your complete guide - currently readingOur top tips for buying a new car, whether it's from a dealer, online broker, or a car supermarket
+- 1Buying a new car - your complete guide - currently readingOur top tips for buying a new car from dealers, online brokers, car supermarkets and the questions you should be asking

 - 2Franchised car dealersOur comprehensive guide to buying a new car at a franchised car dealership